National Anticorruption Directorate: Activity

-The 2014 Anti-corruption report of the European Commission has highlighted the Romanian DNA as one of 5 examples of good practices in anti-corruption agencies across the EU:
+The 2014 Anti-corruption report of the European Commission has highlighted the Romanian DNA as one of five examples of good practices in anti-corruption agencies across the EU:

 By 2015, acting under Laura Codruța Kövesi's leadership, the agency had gained traction against high-level corruption.
 The agency currently employs 120 prosecutors working on more than 6,000 cases, and has successfully prosecuted dozens of mayors, five MPs, two ex-ministers and a former prime minister in 2014 alone.
 Hundreds of former judges and prosecutors have also been brought to justice, with a conviction rate above 90%.

 In 2015, 12 members of parliament have been investigated, including ministers: "we have investigated two sitting ministers, one of whom went from his ministerial chair directly to pre-trial detention," Kövesi said.

 A 2015 poll suggested that 60% of Romanian trust DNA, compared to only 11% expressing their trust in the Parliament.

+The former President of Romania, Traian Băsescu, interviewed in May 2016, called for the arrest of judges and prosecutors who breached defendants' human rights.
+Defendants frequently speak of humiliation in front of the media, with evidence leaked to the newspapers and broadcasters to discredit defendants in advance of their trials.